 Select 2 keys to authorize the transaction

 With a standard single-key wallet, one failure destroys everything: lost seed phrase, stolen hardware wallet, house fire, $5 wrench attack.
-Multisig eliminates all of these as catastrophic risks.
+Multisig removes any single key as a catastrophic point of failure โ though it adds new things to manage (the setup, the backups, and the wallet config), which the rest of this guide covers.

 Store keys in different physical locations.
 A fire, flood, or burglary at one location shouldn't compromise your entire setup.